dogeduaa/uwu-programming-language/README.md

 # What is this?

-A small programming language I made for fun.
+A small programming language that I made for fun.

 Note: it's not that usable, it was only made for fun